copsTvFan/cops-episode-guide/guide.md

 - (1:45 AM Vehicle Pursuit) AMW Special with John Walsh.
 He says there is lots of water, great seafood, but a big meth problem.
 South Hill Precinct Sheriff's Dept -- Deputy Eric Carlson chases a known meth cooker through a residential area.
 He has a shaved head and a ponytail, bails out, throws a bag of meth under a car and is caught and cuffed.
 Deputy Jason LaLiberte and Sgt.
 James Heishman caught him.
 Deputy Chad Reinbo explains to Walsh with rolling meth labs like this one.
 The store it and a toxicologist comes and disposes of it since it's very dangerous and the smell is overwhelming.
 They strip the suspect naked and hose him down in the street because he is contaminated.
 He has full containers of meth in the car.
 - (2:45 AM Street Patrol) Sgt.
 Paul Schnieder rides with Walsh.
 They go to a property owned by a restaurant owner who is looking for his son Duane who drives a BronCounty They find the Bronco, but it is empty.
 K-9 Deputy Greg is there and they find Duane who has warrant.
 Duane says he doesn't have any and went to court with his attorney and he's out on bail.
 He doesn't know what the foil is in the back of the truck and the girl he's with is a friend.
 His license is suspended and so is the girl's.
 He bought it to sell it and the guy in the back was smoking crack.
 He says it's hard not to be around drug user since they are everywhere.
 They have to cut him loose and can't believe he's clean, but there is crack in the car.
 - (3:21 AM Pursuit in Progress) South Hill Precinct -- Sgt.
 Paul Schnieder chases a motorcycle and when K-9 arrives the suspect Robert is caught.
 Robert is wired, has been arrested several times, the bike has no ignition, it's painted black, but the wheels are still purple.
 There's no plates, he's wearing sunglasses, his helmet has 100s of little holes in it.
 Rob says he just did 5 months of probation.
 Deputy Chad Carr asks him about the bike.
 Rob says it belongs to a friend who is in jail and doesn't know his name.
 Walsh used to race motorcross and can't believe this guy.
 - (4:12 AM Assistance Call) He stops a car with a lab.
-Deputy Les Bunton and Deputy Chris Larson caught him.
+Deputy Les Bunton and Deputy Ryan Larson (TODO: was this originally Chris Larson?) caught him.
 The guy cooked it in the woods, loaded the car with a mask, tubes, funnel, pitchers and jars.
 It smells powerful and the guy says he learned how to cook it on the Internet.

 ## CP-1321